 Show me the money!

 If you’re going to need a mortgage, ask your lender to let you have a ‘mortgage approved in principle’ letter before the auction.
-If your bid is successful when the hammer falls, you’ll have to pay a 10% deposit there and then, with the remaining 90% payable within a month from date of sale.
+If your bid is successful when the hammer falls, you’ll have to pay a 10% deposit there and then, with the remaining 90% payable within a month from the date of sale.

 If, for any reason, you can’t come up with the balance, you’ll lose the property and your deposit.
 You may also have to pay the costs of re-selling the property, as well as make up the shortfall (if any) between your agreed price and the final selling price.